 Research from the Institute for Economics and Peace also shows a strong direct link between the levels of Positive Peace and favourable economic outcomes.

 Nations that improve in Positive Peace consistently outperform comparable countries in real gross domestic product (GDP) growth – countries improving in Positive Peace on average achieve three times higher GDP growth per annum than countries deteriorating in Positive Peace.

 “One of the important qualities of Positive Peace is that it creates societies that are more resilient.
 In other words, better capable of adapting to their changing environments.”

 As the founder of an institute dedicated to analysing and measuring peace, I’m frequently asked if humans are capable of achieving global peacefulness.

 The answer to the question is not can we achieve global peacefulness, however; but how do we continuously improve from where we are now.
 Humanity has exhibited a slow but steady ability to create greater, more peaceful conditions over millennia.

 The problem today is not that we are faced with disruptive change, but that we are faced with waves of disruptive change on so many fronts, and that our ability to deal with it must be enhanced.

-As this year’s GPI shows, the average level of global peacefulness has now deteriorated for nine of the past 13 years; and the gap between the least and most peaceful countries continues to grow.
+As this year’s GPI shows, the average level of global peacefulness has now deteriorated for the eleventh time in the past 14 years; and the gap between the least and most peaceful countries continues to grow.

 We have no choice but to shift our deadlock in thinking when it comes to reinvigorating our societal systems to withstand the next inevitable shocks of the future.